jshaw86/userguide/guide/kohana/concepts/cascade.md

 # Kohana 3 Cascading Filesystem

-Understanding Kohana's Cascading Filesystem is vital to understanding Kohana.

-Thanks to Kohana's autoloader, you do not have to `include` or `require` files when you need to use class, whether it be a model, a controller or a regular class like `Arr` or `Request`.
-When you try to use a class that hasn't been included yet, `Kohana::find_file()` is called.  `Kohana::find_file()` is also called when you ask for a view, everytime you ask for a config, everytime something needs to be translated, etc.  Basically, all the time.
-If you have profiling on you can see how many times it's called.
+\[TODO: a short TL;DR summary of the cascading filesytem. ]

 #### "Paths" and "Highest"

 Throughout this page I will use the terms "paths", and "higher" or "highest".
 When Kohana looks for files it looks in several places.
 First it looks in application, then in each modules, then finally in the system folder, in that order.
 The term "paths" refers to those folders.
 The terms "higher" or "highest" refer to which of those folders takes precedence.
-The application folder is the "highest", then each module **in the order they are listed** when you call `Kohana::modules()`, then the system folder.
+The application folder is the "highest", then each module **in the order they are listed** when you call [Kohana::modules], then the system folder.

 ![Kohana's cascading filesystem](img/cascade.png)

+## Autoloading

+Kohana takes advantage of PHP [autoloading](http://us.php.net/manual/en/language.oop5.autoload.php).
+This removes the need to call [include](http://us3.php.net/manual/en/function.include.php) or [require](http://us2.php.net/require) before using a class.

+Classes are loaded via the Kohana::auto_load method, which makes a simple conversion from class name to file name.

+ 1. Classes are placed in the `classes` directory of the filesystem
+ 2. Any underscore characters are converted to slashes
+ 3. The filename is lowercase

+For example, when calling a class that has not been loaded (eg: Session_Cookie), Kohana will search the filesystem using [Kohana::find_file] for a file name `classes/session/cookie.php`.

 ### What Kohana::find_file() does

-When `Kohana::find_file()` is called Kohana searches all of the "paths" for that file.
+When [Kohana::find_file] is called Kohana searches all of the "paths" for that file.
 Let's say we have two modules loaded, "database" and "userguide" (in that order) and we call `View::factory('something')`.
 The View class will call `Kohana::find_file('views','something')` which will look **in this order** for the file:

 ~~~
 application/views/something.php